Workers' Compensation Eligibility

 Do You Fall Under an Exempt Category?

+Even if the employer disputes the facts of your claim, your workers' compensation eligibility may be denied.
 The most common categories exempt from workers' compensation requirements under state laws include:

 - Undocumented workers